MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationName.md

 The output of **Get-ServiceFabricApplicationName** contains the following information:

---Application Name: The name of the application corresponding to the given service.
+-Application Name: The name of the application corresponding to the given service.

 ## EXAMPLES